Housing First Model

 Permanent Supportive Housing

-Our Metropolitan Apartment Program – Long-Term Supportive (MAP-LTS) features scattered-site apartments for individuals who can live independently in the community when provided supportive services.
-Our MAP staff members build trust and lasting relationships with our tenants, walking alongside them as they connect to community services and continue on their path to recovery.
+Our Metropolitan Apartment Program – Long-Term Support (MPA-LTS) features scattered-site apartments for individuals who can live independently in the community when provided supportive services.
+Our MAP staff members build lasting, trustworthy relationships with our tenants, walking alongside them as they connect to community services and continue their path to recovery.

 Transitional Living

-At Walker Hall Transitional Living Center, we offer 24-hour staffing for young adults ages 18-25 impacted by mental illnesses who are experiencing homelessness.
-Walker Hall promotes the life-skills development needed to help tenants successfully move into permanent housing within two years.
+At Walker Hall Transitional Living Center, we offer 24-hour staffing for young adults ages 18-25 impacted by mental illness who have experienced homelessness.
+Walker Hall programs support the development of life skills necessary for tenants to successfully transition into permanent housing within two years.

 Independent Living

-We offer “market-rate payers” affordable independent-living apartments with the benefit of a landlord and staff who understand our tenants’ unique needs.
+We offer affordable, market-rate apartments to tenants living independently.
+While they may not require the supportive services of those engaged in other MHAOK programs, all tenants benefit from a landlord and apartment staff who understand our tenants’ unique needs.

 Wrap-Around Services

 Wraparound services are a key component of our housing support.
-Case Managers check in with tenants, provide ongoing needs-assessments and help tenants avoid more intensive interventions, helping to ensure greater success.
-These services allow for sustained stability while working toward increased income, skill development and self-sufficiency.
+Case Managers check in with tenants, provide ongoing needs assessments, and help tenants avoid more intensive interventions, thereby helping to ensure greater success.
+These services enable sustained stability while working toward increased income, skill development, and self-sufficiency.

-Our Peer Support Specialists work closely with Case Managers to support program participants and provide insight into maintaining a strong, successful recovery.
-Our most vulnerable tenants impacted by mental illness are connected with a Program of Assertive Community Treatment (PACT) of a psychiatric unit, but within the comfort of their own home.
+Our Peer Support Specialists work closely with Case Managers to support program participants and offer valuable insights into maintaining a strong and successful recovery.
+Our most vulnerable tenants impacted by mental illness connect with a Program of Assertive Community Treatment (PACT) of a psychiatric unit, but within the comfort of their own home.

 *Mental Health Association Oklahoma (MHAOK) is committed to compliance with all federal, state and local fair housing laws.
 MHAOK will not discriminate against any person because of race, color, religion, national origin, sex, familial status, disability or any other specific classes protected by applicable laws.
 MHAOK will allow any reasonable accommodation or reasonable modification based upon a disability-related need.
 The person requesting any reasonable modification may be responsible for the related expenses.